RcppCore/rcpp-gallery/_posts/2018-04-18-armadillo-sparse-matrix-performance.md

-The Armadillo library provides a great way to manipulate sparse matrices in C++.
+Besides outstanding support for dense matrices, the Armadillo library also provides a great way to manipulate sparse matrices in C++.
 However, the performance characteristics of dealing with sparse matrices may be surprising if one is only familiar with dense matrices.
 This is a collection of observations on getting best performance with sparse matrices in Armadillo.

 All the timings in this article were generated using Armadillo version 8.500.
 This version adds a number of substantial optimisations for sparse matrix operations, in some cases speeding things up